 These types of injuries can happen in any workplace and when you least expect it.
 Our attorneys have represented construction workers, clerical workers, police offices and warehouse workers among many others.
 Some injuries may be harder to recognize and prove but our attorneys know exactly how to help clients prove that their ailments were caused by work.

 Anytime a person sustains an injury on the job, they need to take various steps in order to ensure that they recover the compensation they are entitled to.
 These steps typically begin immediately following an injury and continue into the days and weeks after the incident occurs.
-At Koszdin, Fields, Sherry & Katz, our Los Angeles workers’ compensation attorneys recommend that work injury victims in these cases take the following steps:
+At Koszdin, Fields & Sherry, our Los Angeles workers’ compensation attorneys recommend that work injury victims in these cases take the following steps:

 When we recommend that work injury victims speak to an attorney as soon as possible, it is not because we are trying to be pushy.
 We just realize that deadlines are written into workers’ compensation laws, and we want to make sure that work injury victims take steps quickly to ensure that they receive full compensation for their losses.
 There are two specific deadlines that work injury victims in LA need to be aware of.

 The first of these deadlines deals with reporting an injury or illness to a supervisor or an employer.
 Under workers’ competition laws in California, an injured employee has 30 days to report the incident to their employer.
 This time frame could mean 30 days from the day the injury or illness occurs or 30 days from when a worker receives a diagnosis (if they were previously unaware of the injury or illness).